-Second, the diplomats responsible to the BWC, are not always knowledgeable and fully dedicated to the BWC, especially for whose come from smaller and undeveloped states (pers. comm.
-28/04/2023).
+Second, the diplomats responsible to the BWC, are not always knowledgeable and fully dedicated to the BWC, especially for those come from smaller and undeveloped states (pers. comm.
+28/04/2023 & BWC/WG/1/INF.1, 2023).
 Furthermore, many diplomats are regularly rotated resulting in the lack of expert knowledge of the BWC, especially knowledge of rapid S&T development in the field of biology (Arms Control Today, 2023).

 Third, it's worth pointing out that the topic of verification is hotly contested in the context of the BWC.
 There is a great deal of divergence of which constitutes effective compliance and verification (pers. comm.
 28/04/2023).
-Additionally, we could likely see the BWC inadvertently falling into institutional competition with the upcoming World Health Organisation 'pandemic treaty', which also empathises "governance and oversight mechanisms" (WHO,2023).
+Additionally, we could likely see the BWC inadvertently falling into institutional competition with the upcoming World Health Organization "pandemic treaty," which also empathizes "governance and oversight mechanisms" (World Health Organisation, 2023).

-Finally, the Chemical Weapons Convention (CWC) and Organisation for the Prohibition of Chemical Weapons (OPCW) have a \$77 million budget in comparison to the BWC which has only \$686.69 thousand (OPCW, 2023 & UNODA, 2023), meaning that the BWC cannot afford to be interacting outside of this financial framework, in order to learn institutional aspects of the CWC that could be applicable to the BWC.
+Finally, the Chemical Weapons Convention (CWC) and Organization for the Prohibition of Chemical Weapons (OPCW) have a \$77 million budget in comparison to the BWC which has only \$686.69 thousand (OPCW, 2023; United Nations Office for Disarmament Affairs, 2023), meaning that the BWC cannot afford to be interacting outside of this financial framework, in order to learn institutional aspects of the CWC that could be applicable to the BWC.
 This problem is also felt within the opportunities provided by the BWC for biosecurity and safety.
 For example, the BWC offers a fellowship program but out of the 800 applications, only 20 places where available for funding (pers. comm.
-28/04/2023).
+28/04/2023 & Shang et al., 2023).
 Overall, there are many institutional barriers worth considering within the BWC that are not immediately obvious.

-Policy options for Non-Governmental Organisations (NGOs) and life scientists
+Policy options for non-governmental organizations and life scientists

-Civil Society, and the scientific community in particular, have played a role in helping facilitate the negotiation and development of the BWC and the CWC for many years (Feakes, 2003, p.97-100).
+Civil Society, and the scientific community in particular, have played a role in helping facilitate the negotiation and development of the BWC and the CWC for many years (Feakes, 2003, p.
+97-100).
 A hybrid workshop in late April at London Metropolitan University including officials from Geneva and academics from around the world discussed how this kind of assistance to the States Parties to the BWC might be taken forward in this new intersessional process.
 Analysis of the discussion indicated widespread agreement that input from scientists could be very helpful for facilitating agreement on the scientific aspects of the forthcoming meetings.
 For example, through presentations as guests of the meeting, participating in side events and making specific statements.
 Yet it was also clear that the international scientific community needs to coordinate more effectively in order to help clarify important issues such as effective methods of oversight of potentially dual-use research, codes of conduct for scientists under the Convention and effective biosecurity education for life scientists.
 Therefore, it is hoped that further such hybrid meetings can help to assist in that coordination.